rarible/sdk/README.md

-  maxAmount, // max amount of the NFT that can be put on sale baseFee, // present it to a user, it's a base protocol fee that is taken on the trade submit, // use this Action to submit information after user input getConvertableValue // get value of native token that will be converted during bid perfoming or insufficient for operation } = await sdk.order.bid({ itemId })
+  maxAmount, // max amount of the NFT that can be put on sale baseFee, // present it to a user, it's a base protocol fee that is taken on the trade submit, // use this Action to submit information after user input getConvertableValue // get value of native token that will be converted if you use wrapped token for place a bid } = await sdk.order.bid({ itemId })

+// Returns "undefined" if you have sufficient funds
+// type: "convertable" - if needed to convert funds to wrapped token (ex.
+Wrapped Ether) that will be converted automatically after "submit" function calling.
+Convertable value also includes origin fees
+// type: "insufficient" - needed to convert funds, but native token amount is insufficient getConvertableValue({
+  assetType: { "@type": "ERC20", contract: wethContract },
+  value: "0.00000001",
+  originFees: [{
+    account: feeAccount,
+    value: 250,
+  }],
+})

 //collect information from the user (show the form etc)
 //then use submit Action to execute this action